kellabyte/barrage/README.md

 # Prerequisites
 Barrage only runs on operating systems with `dstat` and won't work on Mac OSX yet.
 In the future roles not collecting system metrics won't have this restriction.

-You need some packages on Linux installed to run Barrage.
+You need some packages and gems on Linux installed to run Barrage.
 For example on Ubuntu you will need the following packages.

 `sudo apt-get install dstat gnuplot xclip`
+`gem install bundler`

 # Installing
 `gem install barrage_bench`